For most of us, choosing cooking oils is beyond daunting with so many types, buzzwords and brands on the market.

 Storing Olive Oil: Store in a cool, dark place.
 Buy in or transfer to a dark glass or tin container (not copper or tin).
 Olive oils don’t keep well in light or warmth so keep them away from the stove and sunlight.
 Keep the cap on tight.

-- Don’t be fooled by buzzwords like “filtered”, “unfiltered”, “pure”, “light”, “first cold press”.
+Buzzwords: Don’t be fooled by buzzwords like “filtered”, “unfiltered”, “pure”, “light”, “first cold press”.
 None of these guarantee quality.
 Unfortunately, many EVOO’s on the market are not actually EVOO and it’s difficult to ensure you are buying the real thing.

 Check date and packaging: Try to look for a harvest date on the container of less than 18 months.
 Buy olive oil in an opaque bottle, dark glass or metal container.

 Healthiest oils: Almost everyone (including the FDA) agrees that olive oils are the healthiest oils to use for cooking and, in fact, healthy for you.